CSE-Club-ISU/STEM-Programs/README.md

 5. Now you should be able to run the program and see your program on the start menu.

 ### Todo:
-* Create better mazeGame algorithms
+* Create better maze algorithms
 * Improve the UI
 * Create other algorithm games:
   * Higher or lower?